jerkerolofsson/dothttptest/README.md

 They are simple and efficient.
 Can be shared within the development team.
 They can be shared with a QA team.

 As a developer, I also don't like duplicating work.
-I was searching for a test framework where I can re-use my .http files for API testing, but I didn't find anything.
+I was searching for a test framework where I can re-use my .http files for API testing, but I didn't find anything that allowed me to do it using C#.

 ## Extensions in .http file